Zzz-anonymous/DayX/README.md

 # DayX
 <p align="justify">A survival game where players navigate a zombie-filled city using Google Maps.
 Reach the survival hub, avoid or fight zombies, and manage health and resources.
 Features include proximity-based attacks, item collection, and random events like finding health, resources, or weapons.
-Includes regular and strong zombies for an exciting experience.</p>
+Includes regular and strong zombies for an exciting experience.
+Firebase is used to store items, health conditions, and weapons.</p>
  <hr>

 # How To Run The Program?